 MOD AUS/17/11

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, Member States should comply with, to the greatest extent practicable, the relevant ITU-T Recommendations.

 Reasons: To reflect the fact that there are no longer any Instructions.